aboulch/aboulch.github.io/_pages/teaching_misc/enpc_vm.md

 ### Uncompress the image

 The image is a .tar.gz file, please use your favorite archive manager to uncompress the file.
 The .vdi file should be around 5GO.
+This file is the virtual hard disk of your machine, move to a folder where it will stay (if you move after loading it in VirtualBox, the paths will be broken and you will not be able to load the VM).

+### Start VirtualBox

 ### Import in Virtual Box

+### Misc
 Detailed instruction can be found [here](https://blogs.oracle.com/oswald/importing-a-vdi-in-virtualbox).

 * **Create a new Virtual Machine**